 As the situation in Africa worsened, James felt that his cumulative research experience and knowledge could benefit those in the front lines, and the general public, if they had a better understood the virus, especially its modes of transmission.
 He spoke with experts in epidemiology, public health, policy makers, evolutionary psychologists, emergency responders, truck drivers and every day people, and researchers at the very cutting edge of drug development targeting Ebola.
 He wrote his first book “Ebola: An Evolving Story” (World Scientific) to not only inform people of the details of the outbreak and how it became an epidemic, but also to sort out how policy should be based on logic, science, and evidence, and not on fear, superstition, belief, or dogma.
 His research on Ebola allowed him to discover and catalog a number of important new research directions and open questions surrounding Ebola.

 In the process of his career, James got more than he bargained for.
 Always looking to improve ways of doing science, he discovered numerous fundamental flaws in the methods for analyzing data.
 He always strived to provide improved solutions to these problems.
 Over the years, given his extensive knowledge of cutting-edge research in cancer and cancer treatments, James helped his sister, his uncle, his future father-in-law, and several close friends find optimal routes to treatment of their cancer.
 Close friends and family would, on a regular basis, challenge him with statements like “They already have a cure for cancer.
-They don’t’ want cures, they want treatments!”
+They don’t want cures, they want treatments!”
 While conducting research for “Ebola: An Evolving Story”, it became apparent to him that important and significant improvements could be made to FDA’s approach to gold standard randomized clinical trials.
-To help sort out these perspectives, using the cumulative benefit of all of these experiences, he is now writing a second book “Cures vs. Profits: Success Stories in Translational Research”, due out in bookstores in May 2016.
+To help sort out these perspectives, using the cumulative benefit of all of these experiences, he is now writing a second book “Cures vs. Profits: Success Stories in Translational Research”, published in May, 2016.